emsifa/Block/README.md

 ```

 It is ugly to put HTML inside string like that.
-With component and slot, you can insert `alert` view like this:
+With component and slot, you can put `alert` view like this:

 ```php